-The recoverability of due from investee companies, i.e. investment related receivables (murabaha with investee companies, management fee receivables and receivables from investee companies) were determined through waterfall calculations, which used the enterprise values as determined by the independent valuation experts.
+The recoverability of due from investee companies, i.e. investment related receivables (management fee receivables, murabaha with investee companies and receivables from investee companies) were determined through waterfall calculations, which used the enterprise values as determined by the independent valuation experts.
 The carrying amounts therefore approximate the fair value of these receivables.

-The fair value of senior class A preference shares cannot be ascertained accurately as there are no comparable market transactions of similar instruments.
-Further, these do not have a fixed repayment schedule and their repayment is subject to the repayment of priority claims and senior debts.
-Accordingly, these have not been disclosed in the above table.
+The fair value of obligation under senior class A preference shares cannot be ascertained accurately as there are no comparable market transactions of similar instruments.
+Further, this obligation does not have a fixed repayment schedule and their repayment is subject to the repayment of priority claims.
+Accordingly, this obligation has not been disclosed in the above table.